-Grip can become weak opening jars (and child-resistant medicine bottles), hips can weaken when stepping out of deep chairs or the tub, and legs can tire when climbing stairs or walking distances.
+The grip can become weak opening jars (and child-resistant medicine bottles), hips can weaken when stepping out of deep chairs or the tub, and legs can tire when climbing stairs or walking distances.

-Another symptom, not often mentioned in literature, but complained of by some mystics, is a feeling of loss of balance.
+Another symptom, not often mentioned in the literature, but complained of by some mystics, is a feeling of loss of balance.

 Worse still is the sudden muscle weakness when driving a car: sudden double vision, heavy eyelids, loss of control of the right leg, weakening of the arm muscles – all are a terrifying journey for the unsuspecting undiagnosed myasthenia.